rps-code/hover-cursor/README.md

 -   Basic and really simple to use
 -   Works everywhere, anytime
 -   Options for custom functionality
--   Functionality only, no styling limitations
+-   Functionality styles, no styling limitations

 ## 📦 Getting Started